Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Related Work

 \subsection{Interpretable Models with No Data Provided}

-A work on binary detection of cognitive distortions using machine learning text analysis using logistic regression on interpretable LIWC and RELIEF features \cite{Simms2017} yielded an accuracy of 0.73, although no experimental data were provided.
-Another attempt to train interpretable models for automatic detection and classification of cognitive distortions in mental health text \cite{Shickel2019} using logistic regression on learned word features based on TF-IDF feature score yielded F-score $F1$=0.88 for binary classification and $F1$ in the range of 0.45–0.68 for multi-class recognition, with no training or testing data provided.
+Several studies proposed interpretable approaches without releasing training or evaluation data. \citet{Simms2017} applied logistic regression with interpretable LIWC and RELIEF features for binary distortion detection, reporting an accuracy of 0.73. \citet{Shickel2019} used logistic regression with TF-IDF-based word features, achieving $F1=0.88$ for binary classification and $F1$ between 0.45 and 0.68 for multi-class recognition.

-An interpretable cognitive recognition model based on bias-specific N-gram vocabularies was used to investigate historical changes in the expression of the distortions in time-indexed national text corpora in English, Spanish, and German \cite{Bollen2021}, with qualitative findings about significant correlations of these expressions outbreaks with national events that have a negative impact on society.
-The same correlations were quantitatively confirmed by finding causal relationships between cognitive distortions expressed in social media and consumer behaviour in cryptocurrency markets \cite{Kolonin2023_1} using the same model.
+An interpretable model based on distortion-specific N-gram vocabularies was introduced in \citet{Bollen2021} to analyze long-term trends of cognitive distortions in large English, Spanish, and German text corpora.
+The study reported qualitative correlations between distortion prevalence and major negative societal events.
+These findings were later quantitatively supported by demonstrating causal relationships between cognitive distortions in social media and consumer behavior in cryptocurrency markets using the same model \citep{Kolonin2023_1}.